 - "Store Drop-Off" (plastic bags and films widely recycled at retail locations, like supermarkets)

 On our bottle products with a cap, you’ll notice directions to re-attach the cap before recycling.
 Wondering why that is?
-This is a direction that the recycling industry has adopted as facilities that turn the bottles into plastic resin have learned how to process the caps as well.
+This is a direction that the recycling industry has adopted as facilities that turn the bottles back into plastic resin have learned how to process the caps as well.
 Be sure to check out the website referenced on the label, www.how2recycle.info for information on this new recycling system and to learn more about the recycling system in your local area.